IIS Executive Committee

 Dr. Carolyn Peach Brown

-Originally from Cape Breton Island, Nova Scotia, Carolyn is an Associate Professor and Director of Environmental Studies at the University of Prince Edward Island.
-Prior to doing her PhD in Natural Resource Policy and Management at Cornell University, she worked for over 10 years in Central Africa at the grassroots level in community development.
-Carolyn’s research focuses on environmental governance for management of commons resources, and how such strategies can contribute to the goals of sustainable resource management and improved livelihoods.
+Originally from Cape Breton Island, Nova Scotia, Carolyn is a Professor and Director of Environmental Studies at the University of Prince Edward Island.
+Her research focuses on environmental governance for management of commons resources, and how such strategies can contribute to the goals of sustainable resource management and improved livelihoods.
 In particular, she explores the role played by communities and civil society groups in multi-level governance, in the context of changing policy and a changing climate.
+Dr. Peach Brown’s research is guided and informed by her interdisciplinary background in both the natural and social sciences.

 Dr. Michael van den Heuvel